AsperaGmbH/xlsx-reader/README.md

 there are no plans to extend support to include all features available for XLSX files.
 Only a minimal subset of XLSX capabilities is supported.

-In particular, the following should be noted in regards to unsupported features:
+In particular, the following should be noted in regard to unsupported features:
+- Display cell width is disregarded.
+As a result, in cases in which popular xlsx editors would shorten values using scientific notation or "#####"-placeholders, the reader will return un-shortened values instead.
 - Files with multiple internal shared strings files are not supported.
 - Files with multiple internal styles definition files are not supported.
 - Fractions are only partially supported.
 The results delivered by the reader might be slightly off from the original input.

 ### Licensing
-All of the code in this library is licensed under the MIT license as included in the [LICENSE.md](LICENSE.md) file.
+All the code in this library is licensed under the MIT license as included in the [LICENSE.md](LICENSE.md) file.